 Firstly, what is ducted air conditioning?
-Ducted air conditioning is referring to having rigid metal ducts, flexible ducts, diffusers, grilles and other ductwork to distribute the air from an air conditioner to a room or many rooms.
-Conversely, ductless air conditioning, as the name suggests, is meaning the air conditioner does not require any ductwork.
-One of the examples is ductless mini split air conditioners.
+Ducted air conditioning is referring to having rigid metal ducts, flexible ducts, diffusers, grilles and other ductwork to distribute the air from an air conditioner to a living space.

 A ducted air conditioning system is more complex than ductless because it involved more things.
 Getting to know an overview of the system can help us to make a better decision.

 Why Use a Ducted Air Conditioning System?

 In residential buildings, people often use ducted air conditioning systems for a better interior aesthetic.
 All diffusers and grilles are “hidden” as they flush with the ceiling or floor.
 So, it gives a nice and clean look.

 Besides, a ducted system can cool and heat the whole home with a centralized air handler as the duct can be extended to different rooms.